spoddutur/my-notes/solr2.md

 ![image](https://user-images.githubusercontent.com/22542670/41509173-97516c68-726d-11e8-841a-c04874715560.png)

 ### 2.3 Pros:
 Here the highest scored result will have BOTH search terms.
 So essentially a document that has both red and apple will come to the top.
-This strategy is coined as **term centri**.
+This strategy is coined as **term centric**.

 ### 2.4 Cons:
+If u notice in the above workflow, the user query is first tokenised by whitespace and then passed down to field analysers.
+Splitting user query before applying analysers will break some other expected behaviours like multi-word synonyms, shingles and n-gram analysers at query-time.
+This is because these analysers can't see across whitespace boundaries.

+### 2.5 Fix:
+Based on his query needs, user should be given control on whether tokenisation should happen before or after applying field analysers.
+For this purpose, as part of [SOLR-9185 change in Solr 6.5](https://lucene.apache.org/solr/guide/6_6/the-extended-dismax-query-parser.html#TheExtendedDisMaxQueryParser-ThesowParameter),  a parameter called ```sow a.k.a split-on-whitespace``` is introduced.

+## 3. SOW - Split on Whitespace param for DisMax

+### 3.1 sow:
+This parameter decides whether to split each of the query terms by whitespace or not before applying field analysers/filters.
+- **sow=true:** When true, parser will split terms in user query by space before sending to analysis.
+In this case, query parsing will be same as pre-Solr 6.5 discussed above.
+- **sow=false:** When false, parser will first send the terms for analysis before generating tokens. sow=false will follow following algorithm:
+    1. For each field passed into qf (title, description above), build field-centric queries based on each field’s analysis & settings.
+    2. Each of the generated field-centric queries are put together attempting to build a single term-centric query.
+Query parsing with sow=false can flip in surprising ways between term-centric to field-centric.
+To illustrate this better, let’s take examples for each case.
 ## Appendix:

 https://github.com/apache/lucene-solr/blob/master/solr/core/src/java/org/apache/solr/search/QueryParsing.java - parseOP() - default operator is OR